 Self-employed borrowers sometimes face more challenges when getting a home loan by stating their income.
-If you have an income that is more difficult to document, this can make it more difficult for the underwriter to approve your mortgage application and this is where the bank statement loan comes in.
+If you have an income that is more difficult to document, this can make it more difficult for the underwriter to approve your mortgage application and this is where the bank statement mortgage comes in.

-Bank statement mortgages differ from traditional loans as lenders rely on bank statements rather than tax returns and recent pay stubs to verify a borrower’s income.
+Bank statement loans differ from traditional loans as lenders rely on bank statements rather than tax returns and recent pay stubs to verify a borrower’s income.
 Each lender establishes its own underwriting criteria to calculate net income (income minus business expenses and taxes), and if one lender doesn’t approve your application, there might be another with different requirements that will.

 These Non-QM loans are provided by non-qualified mortgage lenders.
 Non-QM status means the loan cannot be sold to government-sponsored entities like Freddie Mac or Fannie Mae, which is the case with most loans.
 Keep in mind that not all lending sources offer non-prime loans, so it’s essential to explore various options in your search.